ashutoshbisoyi/tic-tac-toe/README.md

+# Tic Tac Toe

-# Tic Tac Toe using React
+This is a UI-rich interactive version of the popular Tic Tac Toe game using React.

+## Live

-This project is live at [https://ashutoshbisoyi.github.io/tic-tac-toe/](https://ashutoshbisoyi.github.io/tic-tac-toe/).
+This project is live at [ashutoshbisoyi.github.io/tic-tac-toe/](ashutoshbisoyi.github.io/tic-tac-toe/)

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.